 Torchwood, a spinoff of Doctor Who, was billed as "Darker and Edgier" than its family-aimed parent, which amounted to quite a bit of sex and violence.
 While not as overt, series 2 still had far more sensitive material than could ever be shown at 7 pm, and the miniseries Children of Earth upped the depression and utter hopelessness of the show to eleven.

-And then they took it to an entirely new level with the "Torchwood" Miracle Day miniseries.
+And then they took it to an entirely new level with the "Torchwood" Miracle Day miniseries in 2011.
 "Dark" doesn't begin to describe it.
+It may have gotten too dark though, as in 2014, there was no information on new Torchwood.

 As Wizards of Waverly Place progressed, werewolves, vampires, mummies and Franken-monsters passed by, not to mention that Alex's magnificent Noble Demon skills developed and Justin became a monster hunter and a Mad Scientist.
 Oh, and Max lost his conscience for an episode or two.
 Really.
 Not to mention that they apparently killed off Stevie without anyone seeming to care.
 Alex even made a harsh, sarcastic comment about her death, then walked away happily.